David Mumford: Awards and honors

 MacArthur Fellow from 1987 to 1992.
 He won the Shaw Prize in 2006.
 In 2007 he was awarded the Steele Prize for Mathematical Exposition by the American Mathematical Society.
 In 2008 he was awarded the Wolf Prize; on receiving the prize in Jerusalem from Shimon Peres, Mumford announced that he was donating half of the prize money to Birzeit University in the Palestinian territories and half to Gisha, an Israeli organization that promotes the right to freedom of movement of Palestinians in the Gaza Strip.
-He also served on the Mathematical Sciences jury for the Infosys Prize in 2009 and 2010.
 In 2010 he was awarded the National Medal of Science.
 In 2012 he became a fellow of the American Mathematical Society.